Top 10 Core Exercises (For Thicker Abdominals)

 Preparation

-- Set the pin to the correct weight on the weight stack, and adjust the chest pad height if necessary
+- Set the pin to the correct weight on the station.

 Execution